-Almost all networks in the world use Virtual Local Area Networks nowadays.
-In our lesson about VLANs we have learned a general rule of thumb that is:
+Almost all networks in the world use Virtual Local Area Networks (VLANs) nowadays.
+In our previous lessons on VLANs, we have learned a general rule of thumb that is:

 VLAN = Broadcast Domain = Subnet

-There are two typical devices that are used to perform routing between VLANs:
+There are two typical devices that are used to perform routing between VLANs (InterVLAN routing):

-- Connecting separate router interface to each VLAN and give each interface an IP address from the respective VLAN subnet.
-Then it is just a regular routing between networks.
+• Connecting a separate router interface to each VLAN and giving each interface an IP address from the respective VLAN subnet.
+Then, it is just regular routing between networks.
 We have already discussed this technique in detail in one of our previous lessons.

 What is router-on-a-stick?

-Comparing this approach to the other scenario where we can use a physical interface for each VLAN.
-It is obviously a better more scalable technique to use a single trunk link between the switch and the router as shown in figure 1.
+Comparing this approach to the other scenario where we can use a physical interface for each VLAN, it is obviously a better, more scalable technique to use a single trunk link between the switch and the router, as shown in the diagram below.

 Let's look more closely at the above physical diagram.
-There is a single cable connecting Router1 to Switch1.
+There is a single cable connecting the router to the switch.
 From the switch's perspective, port 9 is an 802.1q trunk that sends all frames toward the router with a VLAN tag.

 <1-4094> IEEE 802.1Q VLAN ID